-Yes.
-The majority of people taking Suboxone and similar medications are able to live full, productive lives.
 Just like any medication, Suboxone can have some side effects, but these shouldn’t be debilitating or cause major life disruptions.
-Most people who take Suboxone function normally and don’t have any noticeable effects in their everyday life.
+The most common side effects are nausea, headache, constipation and sedation.
+[5] Most people who take Suboxone function normally and don’t have any noticeable effects in their everyday lives.

 What Is It Like to Take Suboxone?